cloudwego/cloudwego.github.io/content/en/docs/hertz/reference/json.md

 ## Bringing Your Own JSON Marshal Library

-If Sonic and `encoding/json` does not meet your needs, you may provide your own implementation by calling `ResetJSONMarshal` for render and `ResetJSONUnmarshaler` for binding.
+If Sonic does not meet your needs, you may provide your own implementation by calling `ResetJSONMarshal` for render and `ResetJSONUnmarshaler` for binding.

 ```go
 import (